 The Robert A. and Barbara Divine Graduate Student Travel Fund was established in 2006 to honor Professor and Mrs. Robert A. Divine.
 A long-time professor at the University of Texas, Bob Divine made a deep impact on the field of U.S. foreign relations history through his numerous, influential books and articles and his careful attention to the education of graduate students.
 The Divine Fund supports the travel of graduate students who are presenting papers at the annual meetings of SHAFR.

 When submitting a paper proposal to a SHAFR annual meeting Program Committee, graduate students in need of travel assistance should indicate their interest in financial support from the Divine Fund.
 The Program Committee will evaluate those applications and allocate the available funds.
 The total amount of funding available each year varies, as do the specific awards given.
 (The Program Committee makes decisions about paper proposals strictly on their merits, and without regard to financial needs indicated.)

 The Link-Kuehl Prize is awarded for outstanding collections of primary source materials in the fields of international or diplomatic history, especially those distinguished by the inclusion of commentary designed to interpret the documents and set them within their historical context.
 Published works as well as electronic collections and audio-visual compilations are eligible.
-The prize is not limited to works on American foreign policy, but is open to works on the history of international, multi-archival, and/or American foreign relations, policy, and diplomacy.
-Any book meeting these stipulations may be nominated without regard to its year of publication.
+The prize is not limited to works on American foreign policy but is open to works on the history of international, multi-archival, and/or American foreign relations, policy, and diplomacy.
 The award of $1,000 is presented biannually (odd years).
 The award is announced at the SHAFR annual conference.